valinet/WinOverview2/README.md

 * Disables Cortana (Windows + C)
 * Overview is displayed only on the main monitor and includes windows from all monitors.
 This is a limitation of the underlaying architecture, not much can be done about it.
-* twinui.dll offsets are hardcoded at the moment.
+* ~~twinui.dll offsets are hardcoded at the moment.~~ Fixed in 1.1.0.0
-* Initial hooking is a bit cumbersome
+* Initial hooking is a bit cumbersome (need to spawn 2 windows and trigger a snap)

 ## Inner workings